testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([benchmark](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))
+:white_check_mark:  **Do:** Minor boost, harder in Mac, easier in Linux using tmpfs, some DB has a built-in memory engine which you may consider because ([Use your real DB product, just store the data in a RAM folder to reduce IO and gain some performance boost.
+In Linux machine, this can be done quickly by mapping the data to the built-in tmpfs folder - This particular folder's content is stored in memory without disc involvement.
+In Mac and Windows, one should generate a RAM folder using a script that can be done once or automated.
+[We have conducted multiple performance benchmark](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437))

 <br/>